 They could have made some proper paddles, but the canoes were quite small, so they didn’t bother, instead they just used some pieces of wood that they held in their hands.
 No thought was given to life jackets, as back in those days people didn’t think about things like that very much.
 Murray and Joe carried their canoes across their paddock and launched them on the river.
 They climbed in and then sailed off going with the current on quite a long journey, all the way down stream to the Old Ford (near the scout hut).
 This was a distance of about 1.3 miles (2km) and apparently it took them quite some time, but they made it and Murray’s father met them at journey’s end and then took them home.
 Wow!
 What an adventure!
 No sane parent would allow two 12 year olds to do this today.
 I would have loved to have been involved in their canoe project, but I didn’t get to hear about it until much later.
 I was extremely impressed.

 On TV this year, and in previous years, I remember a regular item of news was about the Vietnam War.
 This was a bit of a fiasco that the United States had got involved in, and Australia and New Zealand subsequently got dragged into it.
-Lots of people look back at the politicians and feel it was all their fault, but it is not as simple as that.
+People often look back at the politicians and feel it was all their fault, but it is not as simple as that.
 It was more just a combination of events that played out over quite a long period.
 New Zealand was actively involved from 1964 to 1971 and over this time 37 New Zealand soldiers lost their lives.
 On the news there were reports of operations and casualties but as we got towards the end of 1971 it slowly fizzled out and I remember seeing the coverage on TV showing people leaving the United States Embassy on the last helicopter out of the place.
 It all seemed a bit far away to us.

 Another item in the news was the civil war in East Pakistan.
 Independence was declared and a new country called Bangladesh emerged but lots of people were starving as famine ravaged the country.